Grid Aggregates

 Notes

-If you try to use an aggregate that is not defined, or an aggregate over an unsupported field type, a runtime error will be thrown.
+• If you try to use an aggregate that is not compatible with Field type, a runtime error will occur.

 private async Task OnGridRead(GridReadEventArgs args)